open-pages-org/LatchyProbe/Macros/README.md

   G1 X100 F4000 # move x position to middle of bed or other preferred start point
 ```

-# Modifications to standard Klipper Functions
+# Modifications to standard Klipper macros
-The following macros modify the existing functions to include the EXTEND and RETRACT process.
+The following macros modify the existing macros to include the EXTEND and RETRACT macros.

 ## Macro for bed mesh calibrate
 ```BED_MESH_CALIBRATE